What to do on La Graciosa: beaches, hikes, and ferry travel

 - On foot: nothing simpler—you leave from Caleta de Sebo and choose your itinerary with the spots you absolutely want to see.
 Don’t forget the accessible itinerary ideas I gave you above!
 In practice, the trails are flat, but walking on rocks and sand is different from walking on pavement.
 It takes a bit more effort!
 At least with this option, you can go at your own pace, without rushing, and really enjoy the island’s wild atmosphere.
 Even just walking there is an experience.
 There’s nothing around but breathtaking scenery (and that feels good!).

 - By bike: there are several types of bikes offered by rental shops: manual MTBs or with electric assist, fat bikes.
 Depending on your level and how you feel that day, you can choose what suits you best.
 But I’d rather warn you: I saw tourists take manual bikes because they were cheaper and then take longer than expected, missing some spots.
 That’s a shame.
 But it’s up to you!
 And by bike, you can also enjoy the island’s very special atmosphere.
-To give you an idea of prices: on average, count €10 for a manual bike and between €30 and €40 for an e-MTB or a fat bike, with all the gear of course.
+As a rough guide, a standard bike and helmet often cost around €10 for the day, while electric mountain bikes and fat bikes are considerably more expensive, commonly around €30 to €40 depending on the rental company and equipment included.
 And in case of a flat, rental shops usually offer assistance—they won’t leave you alone in the middle of the island’s desert, haha.

 - By 4×4 taxi (safaris): if you really want to tour the island, this is the fastest solution.
 For my part, I didn’t want to miss anything and that would have been impossible without a 4×4 taxi!
 Plus, it’s slightly cheaper than a bike with electric assist, about €30 per person.
 It also let me connect with a local guide who told me all sorts of anecdotes.
 It was really nice.
 Also included in the tour was the Arcos de los Caletones spot—just magnificent!
 A nice bonus of this type of tour is that at each stop you get free time to enjoy the place—you won’t be rushed.
 Since we arrived early, there were only two of us in the 4×4.
 It was just us and our guide—awesome.